metaopt/torchopt/docs/source/distributed/distributed.rst

         # The RPC call will keep connection to the parameter in the Autograd graph on worker1
         loss2 = rpc.rpc_sync('worker1', compute_loss, args=(param.clone(),))

-    Users can use :func:`torchopt.module_clone` function to clone the module and convert the parameters to tensors.
+    Users can use :func:`torchopt.module_clone` function to clone the module and convert all its parameters to tensors.
     The tensors will have a ``grad_fn`` attribute ``CloneBackward`` to track the computation graph to the original parameters.

     .. code-block:: python